Bringing history to life

 Setting the stage

-Setting the Stage: Jewish Theater in the Upper Midwest from Its Origin to the Minnesota Jewish Theatre Company, the latest journal produced by the JHSUM, is a joint project with the Minnesota Jewish Theatre Company.
-Its authors trace the roots of Jewish theater in Minnesota and neighboring parts of Wisconsin during the Great Depression, and now includes an award-winning professional theater which brings Jewish perspectives to a broad audience.
+In Setting the Stage: Jewish Theater in the Upper Midwest from Its Origin to the Minnesota Jewish Theatre Company, its authors trace the roots of Jewish theater in Minnesota and neighboring parts of Wisconsin during the Great Depression, and now includes an award-winning professional theater which brings Jewish perspectives to a broad audience.

 Purchase this and many other resources through our Shop.